 Meanwhile, prepare the other ingredients.
 Roast the tomatillos in the oven until they are soft and lightly charred.
 Toast the almonds and garlic in the saute pan and blend those together with the tomatillos, pepitas, sesame seeds, spices, toasted white bread, and Mexican chocolate.

-Now time for the actual cooking.
 The chiles need to reduce and thicken for about 30 minutes.
 Be careful when stirring the sauce since it does pop.
 You know when it has reached the right consistency when you can drag your spatula through it and the sauce leaves a clear trail.

-Add the remaining ingredients and let it cook for another 2 hours.
 Your kitchen should be smelling heavenly right about now.
 When the sauce is done, the mole will be thick enough to coat a spoon.
 Give the sauce a taste and adjust the seasoning as needed.

-You can serve this mole sauce with steak, use it for enchiladas, or serve with fried eggs for a hearty breakfast as I did.
+You can serve this mole sauce with steak, use it for enchiladas, or serve it with fried eggs for a hearty breakfast as I did.
 Experiment with different ingredients and make this mole your own!

 For more Mexican inspiration check out these pork tamales!